forem/forem-browser-extension/README.md

 - Run `yarn` to install project dependencies.
 - Run `yarn dev` to build the extension (it will be running in watch mode)
 - Load the `dist/` folder as an unpacked browser extension.
+Not sure how to load an unpacked Chrome extension?
+See the
+  [Getting Started](https://developer.chrome.com/extensions/getstarted)
-See the [Getting Started](https://developer.chrome.com/extensions/getstarted) documentation for Chrome extensions.
+  documentation for Chrome extensions.